openSUSE/news-o-o/_posts/2008-12-04-opensuse-education-10-beta2-for-opensuse-111.markdown

 Â

-Just use the YaST2 Add-On Product module to add our [Online-Repository](http://www.opensuse-education.org/download/repo/1.0/11.1/).
+Just use the YaST2 â€œAdd-On Productâ€ module to add our [Online-Repository](http://www.opensuse-education.org/download/repo/1.0/11.1/).
 A more detailed description can be found at the [openSUSE wiki](http://en.opensuse.org/Education/Repositories).

-For those without permanent Internet connection, we™ve created a DVD ISO which can be downloaded here:
+For those without permanent Internet connection, weâ€™ve created a DVD ISO which can be downloaded here:

 [http://www.opensuse-education.org/download/ISOs/openSUSE-Education-1.0-for-11.1-Beta2.iso](http://www.opensuse-education.org/download/ISOs/openSUSE-Education-1.0-for-11.1-Beta2.iso)